gellel/lexicon/README.md

 # lexicon
 Golang map structure.
 Extends built-in map data structure.
 Aims to simplify, map pointer interfacing, offering common object-like commands such as add, delete, peek and more.
+Requires the slice package for keys and values methods.

 Get it: